cruseakshay/Notes/JAVA/NotesFromReading/OCP/8_IO.md

 ```

 > For the exam, the only low-level stream classes we need to be familiar with are the ones that operate on files.
 The rest of the non-abstract stream classes are all high-level streams.

+#### Stream Base Classes

+The java.io library defines four **abstract classes** that are the parents of all stream classes defined within the API:

+- InputStream
+- OutputStream
+- Reader
+- Writer

+#### Decoding Java I/O Class Names